5) TONY HAWK'S PRO SKATER (PS1, 1999)

 2) Grand Theft Auto III (PS2, 2001)

 Looking at the highly polished, visually stunning and detailed cinematic masterpiece that is GTA V, it's all too easy to forget about the ancestor that brought 3D shenanigans to Rockstar's manic bullet-spraying crime-fuelled universe.

 Jumping into Liberty City back in 2001 was like seeing colours for the first time.
 Up until that point, we'd only experienced GTA's magic from a top-down perspective, raining chaos down from the heavens.
 But walking through the grimy city streets, shooting enemies with proper sights and ploughing through traffic with tanks in glorious third-person 3D was a whole new world entirely.

 For our money, there’s no finer PlayStation game than Naughty Dog’s post-apocalyptic action adventure.
 As a pure gaming experience, it’s an exhilarating blend of stealth, exploration, puzzle solving, item crafting and brutal combat that feels like a darker take on the same developer’s Uncharted series, but it’s when you place that gameplay in the context of one of the most maturely written, best-acted stories and most whollyrealised worlds in gaming history that The Last Of Us becomes something truly special.

 Thematically spot on, impeccably presented and unafraid of taking its players to incredibly bleak places, it’s a game that felt – and still feels – truly special.
-Part of us wants Naughty Dog to go ahead with its announced sequel, while part of us wants the company to leave The Last Of Us exactly as it is (but we'll still play the next one, obviously).
+Part of us wants Naughty Dog to deliver a sequel, part of us wants the company to leave The Last Of Us exactly as it is.